-The George Terry Lathrop papers concerns his career in city planning, land use, and especially traffic planning.
+The George Terry Lathrop papers concern his career in city planning, land use and especially traffic planning.
 The papers span from 1960 to 2002, though the bulk of the collection spans from about 1974 to 1998.

 Immediate Source of Acquisition